gmf|us|en|financial-resources|articles|avoiding-auto-financing-mistakes en_us en-us

 There’s good reason we write about credit scores often: It’s one of the main factors auto finance companies look at when considering you for financing.
 Credit score tiers are used to determine credit qualification and interest.
 Ranging from A+ to F credit tier, the higher your credit score, the better your credit tier.
 Typically, a high credit score qualifies one for a better, lower interest rate than a low score does.
 Are you a well-qualified buyer?

 All too often, buyers will research multiple models, trim levels and dealerships, but not give the financing enough thought.
-Before visiting the dealership, shop around for several financing quotes.
-Doing so can give you an idea of the interest rates available or how much you may be able to get financing for.
-At GM Financial, you can even apply to prequalify ahead of time, making your experience smoother at the dealership.
+Before visiting the dealership, research the terms you’re likely to hear during the financing process so you can shop with confidence.
+At GM Financial, you can apply to prequalify ahead of time, making your experience even smoother at the dealership.

 3. Hyper-focusing on monthly payments.